EasyFinancialModels

 Skip the manual build

 Wiring all of this by hand is slow and error-prone.
 The EasyFinancialModels Cashflow Forecasting tool builds the entire forecast — operating, investing and financing cash flows, a dedicated working-capital schedule and a self-balancing model — as a fully formula-linked Excel file.
-It's free for a 3-year forecast, with monthly, quarterly or annual periods and no sign-up.
+It's free for a 3-year forecast, with monthly, quarterly or annual periods and just your email.
 Enter your assumptions, preview the model, and download an editable workbook you can hand straight to a bank or board.